Alex-Paris/enyo-test/README.md

 4. Execute the command `npm run dev` \
 _**(Important)** Since it is local, you don't need to worry about the var_ 'DATABASE_URL' _to execute prisma studio.
 But remember, you don't need to use it if you don't want to._

+### Use of Jest
+1. I'd let on .env file a commented 'DATABASE_URL' for Jest purposes.
+Set the right URL for it, a new db name and uncomment it
+2. Execute the command `npm run migrate` to create database structure
+4. Execute the command `npm run test` \
+_**(Important)** Since the controller doesn't have to validate anything, all tests (in this case, of corse) are made on Repository.
+Prisma by itself create or update the data, avoiding duplications.
+The best way, however, is more complex and we would need to break Controller processes to Services. (like i did in a project template I made:_ https://github.com/Alex-Paris/template_server _)._

 ## Commands
 `npm run dev`: to execute the API \
 `npm run migrate`: create/update database to the latest version \